BladeZhenLei/Riemann-Hypothesis/README.md

 Although at first glance, $\zeta(s)$ diverges for ${re(s)}\leq{1}$, however, by performing **'analytic continuation'** we are able to extend its domain.

-The particular method Riemann used in his 1859 paper was a coutour integral, by going from $+\infty$, around the origin, and then back to $+\infty$.
+The particular method Riemann used in his 1859 paper was a coutour integral, by going from $+\infty$, around the origin, and then back to $+\infty$,
 <p align="center"><img src= "https://user-images.githubusercontent.com/66701331/183789823-ef68d926-2be2-45d8-a984-72cccf377d33.png" width="300" height="85"> <p/>
 and yielded
 $$\zeta(s)=\frac{\Gamma(s)}{2{\pi}{i}}\int_{-\infty}^{+\infty}\frac{(-z)^{s})}{z(e^z-1)}\,dz$$